-Climate, Health, Aerosols, Radiation, and Microphysics (CHARM) Group Homepage
+Climate, Health, Aerosols, Radiation, Microphysics, Energy, and Datanalysis (CHARMED) Group Homepage

 Dr. Charles (Charlie) Zender

-Professor of Earth System Science and of Computer Science
+Professor of Earth System Science (ESS) and of Computer Science

 Research Interests: Atmospheric Physics including climate change, desert dust and fire-emitted soot particulates, snowpack lifecycle and reflectance, wind-dispersal of nutrients and pathogens, wind-drag effects on deserts and oceans, and super-dooper-big-scale data analysis.